titanblue/tagpro-comp-stats/README.md

 ---

+### **Creating Custom Groups**

+This script offers the ability to create custom groups.
+This is mostly for compatibility with TToC_BOT on the NA TagPro Mumble Server.

+Creating custom groups:  [SERVER is the TagPro Server, GROUPID is the group identifier if group is setup, MAPNAME is the name of the map]

+If you want a regular comp group: http://tagpro-SERVER.koalabeast.com/groups/#cg

+If you want a comp group set to a map: http://tagpro-SERVER.koalabeast.com/groups/#cg-MAPNAME

+If you have a group setup but want to make it comp: http://tagpro-SERVER.koalabeast.com/groups/GROUPID/#cg

+If you have a group setup but want to make it comp with a map: http://tagpro-SERVER.koalabeast.com/groups/GROUPID/#cg-MAPNAME

+---

 ### **Using this Script in the Group Page**

 If you're the group leader, a new option will appear for you [underneath the swap teams button.](https://i.imgur.com/KnH9E8v.png)